 Markle's Zoë Baird and Pew's Kim Parker and Lee Rainie share their insights into the results of The State of American Jobs report.

 Markle’s initiative, Rework America, is focused on accelerating innovations that use the forces of technology and globalization to return opportunities to Americans in today’s rapidly changing networked economy.
-The State of American Jobs report by the Pew Research Center, in association with Markle, helps inform our Rework America initiative as well as Skillful, a partnership with LinkedIn, Arizona State University, the state of Colorado, the city of Phoenix, and local employers, educators, and non-profits.
+The State of American Jobs report by the Pew Research Center, in association with Markle, helps inform our Rework America initiative as well as Skillful, a partnership with LinkedIn, the state of Colorado, and local employers, educators, and non-profits.
 Skillful is creating a skills-based labor market to help more Americans connect to meaningful job opportunities in the digital age.